JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

       as soon as you alter corresponding code.
       Even if you're not planning on making desktop apps, you may want to use the desktop version to speed up writing UI code.
+5. When the project is generated, we recommend selecting a version of [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime)
+   (JBR) as the JDK for your project because it provides important fixes, particularly for  improving the compatibility of desktop KMP apps.
+   Relevant versions of JBR are included in every IntelliJ IDEA distribution, so no additional setup is required.

 When you're done choosing platforms, click the **Finish** button and wait for the IDE to generate and import the project.